-The formal park in which I converse was laid down by a wealthy, benevolent family in Victorian times.
-They also built factories where people got covered in grease for 60 hours a week before grabbing a few minutes watching the brass band play in the brass band stand in our park.
+The formal park in which I converse was laid down by the wealthy, benevolent Newall family in Victorian times.
+They also built factories where people got smeared with grease 60 hours a week before grabbing a few minutes watching the brass band play in the brass band stand in our park.
 The factories are largely gone but the skeletal band stand remains surrounded by meandering paths, rhododendrons and manicured lawns - or is it grass?
 When does grass become a lawn, or vice versa?
 I must seek opinion on my next walk, someone will know.
 Unless it's my Dutch mate.......... 'yes, I once stopped for a picnic next to a lawn.
 I was on a driving tour of Germany and..........'

 By night the youth of the town see who can throw a fast food carton the furthest so, particularly on Sunday mornings, there is a bit of litter about.
-The dog enjoys the smells but me and my fellow walkers tread a messy path.
+The dog enjoys the smells and on one occasion emerged from the bushes looking perticularly pleased with himself with a full burger bun in his mouth.
+It looked like a set of comedy lips.
+Yes, me and my fellow walkers tread a messy, sabbath-day path.
 (Revolting, rotting rubbish – there you are, litteration!).
 Fortunately there are park staff in high-vis jackets who trundle around on a mini tractor and soon return the park to it's ornamental splendour.
 It's the circle of life really.
 Someone throws something on the floor, someone else picks it up.

 The canal runs through our little town.
 The Rochdale canal.
 Now, anything associated with Rochdale needs a good PR team to sell it, but the canal here is looked after and enhanced by local volunteers.
 Village folk who have a real pride in the area.
 I joined them a couple of times.
 I've been too busy recently but I'll try and get back again.
 I worked alongside a chap chopping back some bushes along the tow path so locals and visitors could walk along without getting an eye poked out by a stray branch.
 It turns out that he is the brother of the bloke who lives next door to the little house we bought as an investment.
 Investment, huh!
 It's the only house outside Damascus that has gone down in value over the past 6 months - so probably a good topic of conversation on a dog walk to cheer up somebody whose oven has just exploded.

 It seems that the more you get to know someone the less you know about them.
-We've been away for 25 years but almost every time she ventures out my wife encounters someone with whom she was at school (and that includes dressing gown woman!).
-Despite drooping appendages and too many chip butties (former school mates, not my wife), they recognize one another instantly and another friendship is rekindled.
-The very responsible practice nurse at the doctors with whom we registered is the daughter of one of Jan's school pals, last seen scrabbling around the local park in a shell suit, now a sensible grown up with whom local folk trust their health and who will spawn the next generation – or has already started, I'm not sure.
+We've been away for 25 years but almost every time she ventures out my wife encounters someone with whom she was at school (and that includes dressing gown woman).
+Despite physical 'developments', they recognize one another instantly and another friendship is rekindled.
+The very responsible practice nurse at the doctors with whom we registered is the daughter of one of Jan's school pals.
+Last seen scrabbling around the local park in a shell suit, she's now a sensible grown up with whom local folk trust their health and who will spawn the next generation – or has already started, I'm not sure.
 I was too polite to ask – particularly as I was wearing an over-tight blood-pressure bandage and she was waving a needle around.

-While we have been away the village has been thriving and regenerating, nurtured by these friendly folk in the Pennines.
+While we've been away the village has been thriving and regenerating, nurtured by these friendly folk in the Pennines.
 There is a whole new group with whom we can discuss camels and kitchen appliances on our walks in the park – and it's great.

 My wife was historically more involved with the village than me.
 I was sent away to school.
 This meant I largely lost touch with all my young friends.
 We went our separate ways and I regretted not having a bosom to come home to - if you get my meaning.
 But even I can see that some things haven't changed intrinsically.
 The physical structure is similar, if more houses have been built to swell it.
 Even one or two shops have the same name as 25 years ago.
 One in fact has the same till!
 It's the takeaway I used to frequent when fatty food of uncertain origin was not deemed to be life-threatening.
 Goodness knows why I remember the till, but I do, and commented on the fact to the proprietor who it turns out was a junior member of staff during my day.
 He's now the boss and shovelling cash into his ancient machinery – he's made a lasting success of his business, certainly not a conversation topic in the park.
 The hacked-off elephant's leg tastes just as good and the boss is still an amiable, chatty soul.
 At least some things haven't changed.